jonaspleyer/homepage/content/posts/2025-08-27-cellular-raza/index.md

 At first, my ambitions were very simple:
 Start a toy project in order to learn a new and promising programming language which was already very much loved by the community.
+Today, this project has grown a lot and celebrates its 3rd birthday.

 ## The development process